Controller area network (CAN) is a highly relevant communication technology for automotive and industrial applications. As

 The multi-stub topology, with central termination, involves the optimization of cable length, resulting in decreased weight and

 cost for both the primary and potentially redundant network.
 It also reduces the risk of communication and termination loss and

 provides standardized motor electronic control units (ECUs) by migrating the termination to the central ECU.
 Despite these

 benefits, a major shortcoming of the topology is that the stubs increase the effects of signal ringing and consequently limit

 the data rates achievable with standard CAN FD transceivers.

 By actively improving the signal, CAN SIC can circumvent the effects of ringing.
 The simulation results in Figure 2 shows how

-CAN SIC enables reliable communication versus CAN FD in the multi-stub topology, allowing to increase the datarate beyond 2 Mbit/s
+CAN SIC enables reliable communication versus CAN FD in the multi-stub topology, allowing an increase in the data rate beyond 2

-and create a more efficient and safer topology design.
-Without CAN SIC, the more efficient topology would not be able to run
+Mbit/s and creating a more efficient and safer topology design.
+Without CAN SIC, the more efficient topology would not be able